 If your cat has difficulty going up or down steps, does not jump like he used to, or isn’t using the litter box, talk with your veterinarian.

 6. Look When You Scoop.

 Are your cat’s stools softer, harder, or changing color?
-Is she defecating daily?
-Constipation is a common, yet under recognized sign of dehydration in older cats.
-If attended to early, your veterinarian can help your kitty feeling comfortable again.
+Is he defecating daily?
+Constipation is a common, yet under recognized, sign of dehydration in older cats.
+If attended to early, your veterinarian can help your kitty to feel comfortable again.

 Has the amount of urine in the litter box changed?
 Increased urine output can signal some of the most common illnesses in elderly cats – from diabetes or an over active thyroid gland to kidney disease and high blood pressure.

 Urinary infections, constipation, arthritis, and muscle weakness are just a few of the reasons an older cat can develop litter box issues.

-Your veterinarian can evaluate the various medical issues and help you address home or environmental concerns that may be contributing to the change in your cat’s behavior.
+Your veterinarian can look into medical issues and help you with home or environmental concerns that may be causing the changes in your cat’s behavior.

-Is the litter box easy for your elderly cat to get into (i.e. there isn’t a high step into the box)?
+Is the litter box easy for your elderly cat to get in and out (i.e., there isn’t a high step into the box)?

 Is the litter box in an quiet area that is protected from other pets that may startle or frighten your older cat?

 Are you scooping and cleaning the litter box often enough to keep up with that increased urine output?

-Is the litter gentle on your senior kitty’s paws?
+Is the litter gentle on your senior cat’s paws?

 8. Your Cat’s Needs Will Change.

 You will need to make some adjustments in your household for your senior cat.

-As cats grow older, they often need extra padding and warmth for comfort, so provide soft sleeping places.
-Make their preferred sleeping and resting spots easily accessible by using stepping stools, ramps, and other ways to assist.
+As cats grow older, they often need extra padding and warmth for comfort.
+Provide soft sleeping places and make their preferred sleeping and resting spots easily accessible with stepping stools, ramps, and other assistance.

 9. Know How Much Your Cat is Eating.

-Nutritional needs change with chronic diseases and for some healthy older cats as well.
-Discuss nutrition with your cat’s veterinarian and get recommendations for your cat.
+Nutritional needs change for healthy older cats and those with chronic diseases.
+Discuss nutrition with the veterinarian and get recommendations for your cat.